FAITHKAMANDE/AviData-Analytics/README.md

 - 5.Recommendations.

 7. Business Recommendations
+- Airplanes are the best option to invest especially in commercial use.
+- Helicopters could be considered for private use.
+- Avoid smaller aircraft unless equipped with advanced safety features.
+- Prioritize aircraft with strong safety measures during landing and takeoff.
+- Ensure aircraft have modern weather detection technology.
+- Consider acquiring business and executive aircraft.
-- Fleet Selection: Prioritize aircraft with lower historical accident rates and consistent safety records.
+- Select aircraft with high durability and safety records.
-- Maintenance & Training Focus: Identify recurring risk factors (e.g., mechanical failures, pilot error) and allocate resources to address them.
-- Growth Strategy: Expand the company’s fleet based on data-driven insights, mitigating risk while maximizing market opportunities.
+- Opt for multi-engine aircraft to enhance safety.
+- Choose modern aircraft manufactured after 2010.
+- Invest in training the safety protocols.